 An incident records a female buyer being charged with a penalty for delaying the final disbursement as was demanded by the builder instead of fixing the issues before the delivery of property requested by the former.
 The buyer delayed the disbursement since her oral grievances were not addressed and in addition received a penalty after 3 months.
 The reason for this suffering is that everything took place orally and she had no written document to prove that the property wasn’t delivery-ready.

 Usually, 5 to 10 per cent of the amount is retained by the buyer to be paid at the time of accepting the property possession.
 Even if the builder promises the project completion on a certain date and asks you to post the cheque of the same date, you shall do the needful only after getting assured of the property condition, registration, compliance and quality.
 Don’t leave any gaps as you would not like to face the builder further after having released the final payment.

 If situation so arrives where the builder is forcing you the property possession though any of the repairs is pending or you haven’t received the Occupancy Certificate, do not forget to specify the requirements on the builder’s copy that are your conditions for having accepted the possession.
 In case of project delay, you can always demand compensation that the builder owes you but it won’t be fruitful unless you mention it in writing.

 Why tread the complex legal route to prove the builder that your demands are justified?
 Instead, follow these tips and play it safe.
 Hope, the reading was helpful.
 Are you in search of a residential flat for sale in Kolkata?
-Stay connected to transventor.com.
+Stay connected to transventor.in.
 For hassle-free property buying, selling or renting.